CS-433/ml-project-2-win-function-p2/README.md

    - Implements text detection (e.g., scale labels) from input images using  easyOCR.

 - **`DeepLSD_scale_bar_detection.ipynb`**
    - Implements scale bar detection using the DeepLSD project.
-(Make sure that the directory of DeepLSD is installed in the project folder and that the pre-trained DeepLSD weights, deeplsd_md.tar, are inside the project's folder)
+(Make sure that the directory of DeepLSD is installed in the project folder and that the pre-trained DeepLSD weights, deeplsd_md.tar, are inside the project's folder). https://github.com/cvg/DeepLSD

 ---